Skip to main content

 06 Temporary as a feature

-Arrives fully installed.
+Arrives installed.
 Leaves without a trace.
-Returns with new content.
+Comes back new.

 3–12 month rental periods Rotating film library No capital outlay Fully managed installation